claw-astro/claw-astro.github.io/_pages/publications.md

 author_profile: true
 ---

-Author of 73 publications (refereed or under review), including 15 as first author and 7 as second or third author.
+Author of 75 publications (refereed or under review), including 15 as first author and 7 as second or third author.
 A full listing of my publications can be found on <a href="https://ui.adsabs.harvard.edu/user/libraries/BR8acQNQQKOJKcsn8H3uVg" style="text-decoration:none">ADS</a>.

 <b>First Author</b>
 <ol>
   <li><b>Law, C. J.</b>, Le Gal, R., Yamato, Y, et al. 2025.
-A Multi-line Analysis of the Distribution and Excitation of CS and H2CS in the HD 163296 Disk”, subm.</li>
+A Multi-line Analysis of the Distribution and Excitation of CS and H2CS in the HD 163296 Disk”, in press</li>
   <li><b>Law, C. J.</b>, Zhang Q., Frommer A., et al. 2025.
 A Wideband Chemical Survey of Massive Young Stellar Objects at Subarcsecond Resolution with the Submillimeter Array, ApJS, 276, 54</li>
   <li><b>Law, C. J.</b>, Benisty M., Facchini S., et al. 2024.
 Mapping the Vertical Gas Structure of the Planet-hosting PDS 70 Disk, ApJ, 964, 190.</li>
   <li><b>Law, C. J.</b>, Alarcón, F., Cleeves, L. I., et al., 2023.
 C I Traces the Disk Atmosphere in the IM Lup Protoplanetary Disk, ApJL, 959, L27</li>